 - Gives you details about your inventory that may help in the recovery process should something be stolen

-Record-keeping is more than writing a grocery list!
+Recordkeeping is more than writing a list!
 It may take more time initially, but it’ll be easy to maintain after setting it up.
-It’s important to think about where, how, and when you’d like to do your record-keeping.
+It’s important to think about where, how, and when you’d like to do your recordkeeping.

 Where: Ideally, you’ll have a quiet area (with a desk or table) where you can keep paperwork and files.
-If you have an office where you store paperwork, files and a computer, that’s a great spot to start!
+If you have an office where you keep paperwork, files, and a computer, that’s a great spot to start.